Sanlam in talks for another stake in Malawi's NICO Holdings

 Sanlam also has interests in India, Malaysia and 10 African countries.

-Sanlam's shares are up 1.3 percent at 1023GMT, compared with a 0.66 percent rise by Johannesburg's All-share index .JALSH.
+Sanlam's shares are up 1.3 percent at 1023GMT, compared with a 0.66 percent rise by Johannesburg's All-share index.